Warwick-Allen/essays/theological_profile.md

 - Taking up one's cross.
 - Vigilance (watching) - spiritual alertness and awareness, being watchful against sin and temptation, maintaining readiness for Christ's return.

-**Alignment**: This categorisation and emphasis on means of grace comes from Wesleyan theology, though the specific means are recognised across many traditions.
+**Alignment**: This categorisation and emphasis on the means of grace comes from the Wesleyan theology, though the specific means are recognised across many traditions.
 The inclusion of baptism and service to the saints as instituted means represents a comprehensive sacramental theology.

 ### Prayer
 - **Healing**: God heals in response to prayer, both miraculously and by natural means.
 - **Delayed Healing**: Sometimes God delays healing; sometimes until resurrection.
 - **Declarative Prayer**: Christians should not declare something in prayer unless first revealed by God.

-**Alignment**: Prayer for healing aligns with charismatic, Pentecostal, and traditional Christian practice.
-The caution on declarative prayer distinguishes from "Word of Faith" theology.
+**Alignment**: The prayer for healing aligns with the charismatic, Pentecostal, and traditional Christian practice.
+The caution on declarative prayer distinguishes from the "Word of Faith" theology.

 ---